jm345/SimpleCalculator/README.md

 # SimpleCalculator
-A nice and simple Android calculator designed to get some experience with using XAML and Xamarin
+A nice and simple Android calculator designed to get some experience with using XAML and Xamarin.